 The term machine learning is often brought up as well, when talking about artificial intelligence.
 Machine learning characterizes machines.
 Artificial intelligence based on machine learning and formed like a neural network is called deep learning.

-Artificial intelligence is used in many instances in the legal sector.
+Artificial intelligence is used in many instances in the legal tech sector.
 It can be used to search for information in long legal texts and many agreements.
 There are even instances of AI being used to issue rulings.

 Some believe, that artificial intelligence can help to make the legal system more neutral.
 There have been examples showing how differently judges rule based on the time of day and proximity to the lunch break.
 However, it should not be assumed that artificial intelligence makes purely neutral decisions.
 It will always form a decision based on the data it has been fed.
 For example, one AI has made racist rulings regarding parole in Florida’s prisons.